bytecod3/Mealy-PCB/README.md

 ### Usage
 The board has been designed using Altium designer.
-To use, download the repository as a zip file and open in altium designer V>19
+To use, download the repository as a zip file and open in Altium Designer (version 23.3.1)

 ## Images and screenshots for control board
 #### Top Orthographic